harmony-one/h/progress/alaina-furstenberg.md

+2025-08-20 Wed: Research + thread on hedging per the article: Delta-Neutral LP: How to Hedge a Uniswap Position

+2025-08-19 Tue: Trip to storage unit for inventory check.

+2025-08-18 Mon: Reading "Delta-Neutral LP: How to Hedge a Uniswap Position" from Panoptic.
+Planning sync with Amanda to compare with ours and on Q3 initiatives.

+---

+2025-08-17 Sun: Continued research into hedging.

+2025-08-16 Sat: Progress thread.

-2025-08-15 Fri: Reviewing team progress, filming weekly progress short.
+2025-08-15 Fri: Reviewing team progress, filming [weekly progress short](https://youtube.com/shorts/TD0SoUaxk68?si=kzLI1QmdwcpEuBD1).
 Updating the community section.

 2025-08-14 Thu: Notetaking + deep dive into the voice memo.
 Wrote [thread](https://x.com/harmonyprotocol/status/1956202637130654060) from the memo on how impermanent loss can eat into hedging gains.
 Designed a graphic to pair with the thread.

-2025-08-13 Wed:
+2025-08-13 Wed: Continued research into hedging.

 2025-08-12 Tue: Utilizing Descript to post [shorts](https://youtube.com/shorts/mpnyOy4pOwQ?si=xwgPVn-81egz1NjK) + tweet from the Q3 video.
 Writing + posting a [thread](https://x.com/harmonyprotocol/status/1955469876606415192) on BTC hedging and how it can help chains sustain forever.